theludovyc/Godot_Dialog/README.md

   * Emit signals as needed to connect on your logic
 * Easily customizable
   * Use Theme Editor to customize your dialog's look
+* json
+  * All files are saved in json format

 ## Installation